Sohar20/GraphX/README.md

 # GraphX
-GraphX is a project for building graphs
+GraphX is a project for building graphs.
+This project allows you to build mathematical graphs as well as graphs with Excel data.